 Days 5-6 — Fez

 Morocco’s oldest imperial city, Fez is known for its wealth of cultural, educational, and religious institutions.
 Begin with a walking tour through the medina, focusing on the artisans' quarters, the 14th-century Koranic schools, and Al Karaouine, the medieval theological university.
 Return to the hotel for lunch and leisure time before touring the old mellah (Jewish Quarter).
 Explore the 17th-century synagogue, the royal gates, and the Museum of Fez.
 Tonight, enjoy a private dinner at an intimate family-run riad, La Maison Bleue.
-The next day visit a Berber village, where residents live much as their ancestors did centuries ago, and share tea with a local family in their cave dwelling.
-Continue to whitewashed Sefrou, an old Jewish town at the foot of the Middle Atlas Mountains, then return to Fez and tour local pottery factories.
+The next day return to the medina and see the Blue Gate, the most picturesque of all the old city’s historical gates, and visit the medieval school of Bouanania dating back to the 14th century.
+Meet a local family in their home and learn about traditional life in this medieval city.
+Visit the quarter where Fez’s renowned pottery and ceramics makers create the complex blue-and-white geometric patterns of traditional “bleu de Fez” household and decorative objects.
 After lunch, enjoy a concert of enchanting Arabic music.
 Have free time to relax late afternoon before dining this evening at the hotel's restaurant.
 (2B,1L,2D)

 Day 7 — Midelt and Erfoud